Kuadrant/multicluster-gateway-controller/docs/how-to/dns-provider.md

 ## Configuring an AWS Route 53 provider

 Kuadant expects a secret with a credential.
-Below is an example for route 53.
+Below is an example for AWS Route 53.
 It is important to set the secret type to `aws`

 ```
 apiVersion: v1